 - Building followers, including QR code links from external sites, pushing content and engaging + animating a following.

-– As a WeChat service account you have 1 push notification to followers per week, this is effective as it appears as a private message in their chat feed, personalize content + really curate the most attractive and interesting messages!
+- As a WeChat service account, you have 1 push notification to followers per week, this is effective as it appears as a private message in their chat feed, personalizes content + really curates the most attractive and interesting messages!

 - WeChat utilizes HTML5, content in this format will provide the smoothest and most quality user experience.

-WeChat can be integrated with a WeChat store to feature, 10-25 Product Pages (SKU’s), the benefit of driving traffic from an account to a store is you make use of WeChat’s inbuilt wallet/payment system, a very convenient tool.
+WeChat can be integrated with a WeChat store to feature up to 10-25 Product Pages (SKUs), The benefit of driving traffic from an account to a store is you make use of WeChat’s inbuilt wallet/payment system, a very convenient tool.

-The three different types of WeChat account Subscription, Service & Enterprise.
-Service is the most effective for must businesses because it allows for push notifications to reach followers.
+The three different types of WeChat account are Subscription, Service & Enterprise.
+Service is the most effective for most businesses because it allows for push notifications to reach followers.